ktwillcode/ktwillcode/README.md

 - 🔭 I’m currently working on MLOps with Flavour of NLP And RL.
 - 🌱 I’m currently learning NLP with DevOps.
 - 👯 I’m looking to collaborate on ML, NLP, RL, and other crazy stuff.
-- 🤔 I’m looking for help with getting on board.
+- 🤔 I’m looking for help getting on board and more real-world problems.
 - 💬 Ask me about my projects.
 - 📫 How to reach me: Twitter.
 - 😄 Pronouns: He/him.